mdjunaedakon-png/Islamic-Hub/README.md

-# Islamic Hub - Complete Islamic Web Application
+# HasanaTV - Complete Islamic Web Application

 A comprehensive Islamic web application built with Next.js 14, TypeScript, TailwindCSS, and MongoDB.
 Features Quran, Hadith, Islamic videos, news, and products all in one place.